black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 Now that you have your capture group, you can mark the entire pattern as an optional match.
 The ? quantifier matches zero or one occurrence of the preceding character or group.
 For example, the regular expression /colou?r/ matches both color and colour, because the u is optional.

 Mark your capture group as optional.

+# Step 20
+One last thing with this expression.
+You don't actually need the match value from your capture group, so you can turn it into a non-capturing group.
+This will allow you to group the characters together without preserving the result.

+To create a non-capturing group in a regular expression, you can add ?: after the opening parenthesis of a group.
+For instance, (?:a|b) will match either a or b, but it will not capture the result.

+Update your regular expression to use a non-capturing group.